Flamenco/stackeditpro/Features.md

 ## Email Documents
 You can now email document content and links.

+## Extract Selection To New Document
+You can now select any text in one document and then create a new sibling document from it.
+This is equiviant to cut

 # Fixes
 ## IOS
 ### Cut, Copy, Paste, and Select - Fixed On iOS